-When ElectricAccelerator replicates a ClearCase view on an agent, it appears as a generic file system-ClearCase commands that run as part of a build will not work on the host, even if ClearCase is installed on that machine.
+When ElectricAccelerator replicates a ClearCase view on an agent, it appears as a generic file system- ClearCase commands that run as part of a build will not work on the host, even if ClearCase is installed on that machine.
 The Electric File System masks ClearCase's VOB mounts.
 If your build runs ClearCase commands, these commands must be runlocal steps.
-For more information, see "Running a Local Job on the Make Machine" on page 9-2.
+For more information, seePerformance Tuning.

 Note: Because of the potential adverse interaction between two different filesystems (ClearCase and ElectricAccelerator), Electric Cloud recommends that you do not install ClearCase on ElectricAccelerator Agent machines.
 If you must run ClearCase on an ElectricAccelerator Agent machine, ensure that whichever one you need to start and stop frequently is configured to start "second" at system startup time.